eksctl-io/eksctl/CONTRIBUTING.md

 sure that the AWS config file is loaded (SharedConfigEnabled) and also making sure we have a TokenProvider set.

-Added an explicit --profile flag that can be used to explicity specify which AWS profile you would like to use.
+Added an explicit --profile flag that can be used to explicitly specify which AWS profile you would like to use.
 This will override any profile that you have specified via AWS_PROFILE.

-If endpoints are being overriden then the credentials from the initial session creation are shared with any subsequent session creation to ensure that the tokens are shared (otherwise you may get multiple MFA prompts).
+If endpoints are being overridden then the credentials from the initial session creation are shared with any subsequent session creation to ensure that the tokens are shared (otherwise you may get multiple MFA prompts).